rocksdanister/lively/README.md

 ## About
 <img src="/resources/main_preview.gif" width="600" height="338"/>

-Turn Video & GIF Files, Emulators, HTML, Web address & Shaders, Games into Windows desktop wallpaper or screensavers; **Wallpapers will completely pause playback( 0% cpu & gpu usage) when fullscreen application/games are running.**
+Lively is the only animated desktop wallpaper application that you will need.

 <img src="/resources/main_dragdrop.gif" width="600" height="338"/>

-Just drag & drop files, webpages to set as wallpaper..
+Its super easy.. barely an inconvenice, just drag & drop the files or webpages to set as wallpaper.

 #### Join Discussions:
 * <a href="https://www.reddit.com/r/LivelyWallpaper/">Reddit</a>